 Or maybe we have a nagging sense that there is more to life than this, that what has been, no longer fits.
 Something else awaits, but we don’t yet know what.
 Yet we do know we have a choice about how we face this moment.

 We invite you to join this virtual group to listen to yourself and to others and what is happening in-between.
 We will each listen to the images and sounds of the past and in so doing may discover what now needs to die and, with that practice, may invite whatever lies ahead.

-We invite a maximum of eight people to join the four sessions on 14th and 28th October, 11th and 25th November 2020 at 20.00 Central European Time each for an hour and half, using Zoom.
-All participants must be able to attend all sessions; if all of these dates are not possible for you, please let us know and we will advise you of the dates of next series as soon as we have agreed them.
+We invite a maximum of eight people to join the four sessions each for a maximum of two hours, using Zoom.
+All participants should be committed and be able to attend all sessions; if all of these dates are not possible for you, please let us know and we will advise you of the dates of the next series as soon as we have agreed them.

-The three of us will be present at the beginning and end of the series and together we will take care of the process of the four sessions.
-Each individual session will be co-facilitated by two of us.
+The three of us will take care of the process of the four sessions and will be present at each meeting

 Susanne Conrad (Germany), Martin Farrell (UK), Patricia Koster (Netherlands)